Endoscopic Laser Decompression

-It is a cutting-edge laser treatment for back pain and nerve impingement.
-It is a breakthrough in the minimally invasive treatment for slipped disc conditions.
+It is a laser treatment to treat back pain and nerve impingement associated with slipped disc.
 It is a new paradigm shift – like that of angioplasty to treat blocked coronaries versus that of open bypass surgery.
-With direct vision, the disc can be decompressed and shrunked effectively with little complications and no downtime.
-The procedure serves to remove pressure that is placed on the spinal cord and/or nerve roots in the spinal column as a result of a number of spinal conditions.
+With direct vision, the herniated disc can be decompressed and shrunk effectively with little complications and no downtime.
+The minimally invasive procedure serves to remove pressure that is placed on the spinal cord and/or nerve roots in the spinal column as a result of a number of spinal conditions.

 Patient will be under local anaesthesia and X-ray.
 The tissue can be reached at a 90-degree angle using the Video Guided Catheter and, by this means, the risks of nerve injuries are greatly reduced, compared to traditional treatments.

 - suffer from severe chronic back pain and neck pain

 - suffer from spinal stenosis (narrowing of spinal canal)